stelligent/config-lint/README.md

 # Run

-The program currently supports Terraform and Kubernetes files.
+The program currently supports scanning of the following types of files:

+* Terraform
+* Kubernetes
+* LintRules

 ## Validate Terraform files